-As specified in ARS 46-451(A)(10), an individual who is 18 years of age or older and who is unable to protect themself from abuse, neglect, or exploitation by others because of a physical or mental impairment (ARS 46-451).
-Vulnerable adults include an incapacitated person as defined in ARS 14-1501.
+VIRTUAL CLINICS Integrated services provided in community settings through the use of age or older and who is unable to protect themselves from abuse, neglect, or exploitation by others because of a physical or mental impairment (A.R.S. § 46-451).
+Vulnerable adults include an incapacitated person as defined in A.R.S. § 14-1501.